16th Regiment, Royal Australian Artillery: Structure

 Both the 110th and 111th Air Land Batteries are equipped with a number of systems.
-The primary surface-to-air system is the NASAMS, mounted on Hawkei vehicles and the HX77's chasis and trailers.
+The primary surface-to-air system is the NASAMS, mounted on Hawkei vehicles and the HX77's chassis and trailers.
 The Australian Army received 7 Fire Units, split between the two batteries.
 The HX77-mounted CEAOPS radar provides long-range search and track, while the Hawkei-mounted CEATAC and an IRST system provides short-to-medium range search and track.
 These systems replaced the RBS 70, Giraffe Agile Multi Beam (G-AMB) radar and the AN/TPQ-48 counter-mortar radar.
 The 1st Air Ground Ops Battery is responsible for "the coordination and allocation of friendly air assets in support of the land force in the joint war fighting environment" and includes a troop of Joint Terminal Attack Controllers.

 The regiment houses a training centre equipped with an Advanced Air Defence Simulator.
 This consists of high definition projectors inside a dome structure allowing a single RBS 70 detachment to simulate a realistic 360-degree training environment.
 The simulator is maintained by BAE Systems and was upgraded in 2011.